Skip to main content

 By Thomas Rosen

 Parents who have a child who has a disability often wonder how they can ensure their child is cared for after they pass away.
 There are many options available to make this happen.
 One of these is a special needs trust.
 This type of trust provides very specific benefits for the child to help parents feel they’ve done their best to ensure the child will be taken care of long term.
+A special needs trust can help provide financial support for a loved one who relies on needs-based programs.

 What Is a Special Needs Trust?